How to install Windows 10 on devices with limited disk space

-Upgrading to new operating system isn’t always easy, and you might have some concerns about hardware requirements.
-One common question that many users have is how to install Windows 10 on devices with little free disk space or small hard drive, but worry not, we’re going to explain you how to do it.
+One common question that many users have is how to install Windows 10 on devices with low free disk space or small hard drive.
+Worry not, we’re going to explain you how to do it.

 According to Microsoft, Windows 10 can be installed on devices with little hard drive space, so if you have device with only 32GB or less hard drive space you can still upgrade to Windows 10.